proplot-dev/proplot/docs/tutorial1.rst

 DejaVu Sans is the default matplotlib font, but it’s not exactly the best of the best and it can be tricky to change when using multiple workstations with different fonts installed.
-ProPlot adds a bunch of sans-serif fonts, introudces a `~proplot.fonttools.show_fonts` command to display them (see below), and makes Helvetica the default, as in MATLAB.
+ProPlot adds a bunch of sans-serif fonts, introudces a `~proplot.styletools.show_fonts` command to display them (see below), and makes Helvetica the default, as in MATLAB.
 Generally speaking, simple, clean sans-serif fonts are more appropriate for figures than serif fonts.

-You can register your own fonts by adding ``.ttf`` and ``.otf`` files to the ``~/.proplot/fonts`` directory and calling `~proplot.fonttools.register_fonts` (which is also called on import).
+You can register your own fonts by adding ``.ttf`` and ``.otf`` files to the ``~/.proplot/fonts`` directory and calling `~proplot.styletools.register_fonts` (which is also called on import).
 To change the default font, use the `~proplot.rctools.rc` object or by modifying your ``~/.proplotrc``.
-See the `~proplot.fonttools` and `~proplot.rctools` documentation for more info.
+See the `~proplot.styletools` and `~proplot.rctools` documentation for more info.

 .. code:: ipython3